pydanny/pydanny-event-notes/KiwiPycon2011/django_for_n00bs.rst

 Pros and cons of Django
 =======================

+Pros:

 * Big community
 * Tightly integrated components
 * Built-in interface
 * Documentation
 * Release process
 * Authentication & Security

+Jen Cons:

+* Not playing so well with others

+Danny Cons:

+* No defined best practices by Django core devs
+* Documentation has stagnated in places
+* Documentation could use better organization
+* Needs to be better at explaining itself as not a framework for programming beginners
+* Some WSGI weirdness that is being resolved shortly